 Looking Beyond the Settlement

-As the MBTA continues working towards full compliance with the settlement, there are a number of projects currently underway that will help build a system that's fully accessible to all riders.
+As the MBTA continues working toward full compliance with the settlement, there are a number of projects currently underway that will help build a system that’s fully accessible to all riders.
 To meet this goal, we're taking the following steps:

-- A pilot program for bluetooth beacon micro-navigation systems help customers who are blind or have low vision navigate the system.
+- Exploring indoor wayfinding technologies to help customers who are blind or have low vision navigate the system

 The MBTA system has changed substantially between 1990 and 2020.
 As of today, the majority of the system is accessible, including the entirety of the Red, Orange, and Silver lines and the ferry network, almost all of the Blue Line, and major sections of the Green Line and Commuter Rail.